Kuk Sool Won: Spread

-In 1991, Kuk Sool Won was selected as an extra curricular activity for the U.S. Military Academy at West Point, and in 1992, Grandmaster In Hyuk Suh was presented with the Commander's Sword at West Point.
+In 1991, Kuk Sool Won was selected as an extracurricular activity for the U.S. Military Academy at West Point, and in 1992, Suh In-Hyuk was presented with the Commander's Sword at West Point.

 In the Netherlands, Kuk Sool Won is practiced in six schools.
 The highest rank instructor in the Netherlands is Robbin Baly (6th dan), who teaches a group of approximately 200 students in Amsterdam and elsewhere.

-Kuk Sool Won was imported to Iran in 1980 by Engineer Dariush Ghaffari, who lived in United States prior.
+Kuk Sool Won was imported to Iran in 1980 by engineer Dariush Ghaffari, who lived in the United States prior.
 He first started teaching the art at the "Tehran Fire Club".

+There have been multiple allegations raised in a lawsuit against the organization recently.
+The federal court lawsuit includes claims of financial mismanagement, contract disputes, wrongful termination, and defamatory actions against former high-ranking members.

 Technique

 Kuk Sool Won relies on a historical perspective of traditional Korean martial arts when outlining its contents, which breaks things down into three main branches: